 11. The MCPTT server 2 sends the notification to MCPTT server 1 of the primary MCPTT system to remove the MCPTT user at MCPTT client 4 from on-going ad hoc group call.

+11a.
+The MCPTT server may re-determine pre-configured group based on the updated participant list.
+If the pre-configured group is re-determined, the MCPTT server provide the newly determined pre-configured group to ad hoc group call participants in the notification Ad hoc group call pre-configured group update notify.

 12. The MCPTT server 1 sends the ad hoc group call leave request to the MCPTT client 4 and removes it from the on-going ad hoc group call.

 13. The MCPTT client 4 notifies the user of the ad hoc group call leave request.